ponylang/ponylang-website/content/blog/last-week-in-pony-062523.md

 We started by covering `val`, `ref`, `iso`, and `tag` with everyone pretty much able to describe talking about "what they allowed".
 However, when we got to `box` and `trn`, folks started struggling.
 Sean then brought up this as a point about "easy but incorrect".
 From there, we jumped into talking about capabilities as Sylvan envisioned them, as "deny capabilities".
 We reviewed portions of [Deny Capabilities for Safe, Fast Actors](https://www.ponylang.io/media/papers/fast-cheap-with-proof.pdf) and discussed `trn` and `box` in terms of what they deny to aliases.

-While you can't go back and time and attend Office Hours to experience for yourself, if you are interested in hearing Sean talk about the paper, you can watch a [video](https://www.seantallen.com/talks/deny-capabilities/) of his [Papers We Love NYC](https://paperswelove.org/chapter/newyork/) from January 2020.
+While you can't go back in time and attend Office Hours to experience for yourself, if you are interested in hearing Sean talk about the paper, you can watch a [video](https://www.seantallen.com/talks/deny-capabilities/) of his [Papers We Love NYC](https://paperswelove.org/chapter/newyork/) from January 2020.

 The second half of Office Hours was a discussion of a crash that Victor Morrow was getting from his QUIC implementation that he has been working on.
 The issue was tracked down to being unable to allocate Pony memory on a non-Pony thread.
 Conversation then turned to how to address this.
 Victor and Sean discussed with Sean going over how the existing ASIO subsystems work in the Pony runtime.